 MS. RAINOFF: My name is Laura Rainoff, I live in the Town of Tuxedo.
 The DGEIS for the 507 and 164 acre petitions is a sham because it does not address the full buildout of housing that KJ has stated publicly that it intends for either proposed annexation.

-Response 3.2.10-1 family moved to Tuxedo.
+I have time only to address specifically the incompleteness of the DGEIS with respect to the impacts that either of the illegal annexation petitions will have on the Monroe-Woodbury Central School District, the very reason that my family moved to Tuxedo.
 We do not have to speculate as to what impact the annexations, either one of them, would have on our school district.
-The East Ramapo School District in Rockland County shows exactly what would be in store.
-This fact has nothing to do with the freedom of religion or anti-Semitism or animosity of folks who look, act or behave differently than It has nothing to do with any of that.
-It has to do with a population explosion, a huge population of folks that are not interested in supporting the public school system, except of course for the funding that specifically supports their private religious schools and transportation for their special needs students, which taxes I happily pay.
+The East Ramapo School District in Rockland County shows exactly what would be in This fact has nothing to do with the store. freedom of religion or anti-Semitism or animosity of folks who look, act or behave differently than It has nothing to do with any of that. has to do with a population explosion, a huge population of folks that are not interested in supporting the public school system, except of course for the funding that specifically supports their private religious schools and transportation for their special needs students, which taxes I happily pay.
 Happily.
-FGEIS Chooter offered.
-There are no music, art, sports or advantaged placement courses.
-The formerly excellent East Ramapo School District has been eviscerated.
-School buildings have been closed and not used for education purposes.